MangOo22/ecommerce-app/README.md

 -   **Exceptions**: Define custom exception classes to handle errors and exceptions in the application.
 -   **Utils**: Contain utility functions, helper classes, and third-party integrations to assist with common tasks.
 -   **DB**: Contain data access objects (DAOs) to interact with the MongoDB database.
--   **Docs**: Define Swagger documentation files for API endpoints and models.

 ## Error Handling